beaufour/flickr-download/README.md

     flickr_download -k <api key> -s <api secret> -l <user name>

+The user name can be passed in as a URL, email, or user name.

 Get a public set using the title and id to name the downloaded files:

     flickr_download -k <api key> -s <api secret> -d <set id> -n title_and_id